hapifhir/hapi-fhir-jpaserver-starter/README.md

 docker run -p 8080:8080 -e "spring.batch.job.enabled=false" hapiproject/hapi:latest
 ```

 This will run the docker image with the default configuration, mapping port 8080 from the container to port 8080 in the host.
-Once running, you can access `http://localhost:8080/hapi-fhir-jpaserver/` in the browser to access the HAPI FHIR server's UI.
+Once running, you can access `http://localhost:8080/hapi-fhir-jpaserver/` in the browser to access the HAPI FHIR server's UI or use `http://localhost:8080/hapi-fhir-jpaserver/fhir/` as the base URL for your REST requests.

 If you change the mapped port, you need to change the configuration used by HAPI to have the correct `hapi.fhir.tester` property/value.